eccentricOrange/personal-blogs/docs/tools.md

     This is the URL of the online repository.
 It's important to set this correctly, as it's the URL that Git will use to push and pull changes.
 But you can also leverage this to use multiple online hosting services, or to use a different URL for different purposes (I use this to handle two remotes, with one serving as a back-up).

 ### Resources to understand what Git is
-Just pick one of these and read/watch it, these are just an overview.
+Just pick any of these and read/watch it, these are just an overview.
 *   [Atlassian article on version control](https://www.atlassian.com/git/tutorials/what-is-version-control)
 *   [Wikipedia article on version control](https://en.wikipedia.org/wiki/Version_control)
 *   [Atlassian article on Git](https://www.atlassian.com/git/tutorials/what-is-git)
 *   [_Git Explained in 100 Seconds_, YouTube video by Fireship](https://www.youtube.com/watch?v=hwP7WQkmECE)

 ### Resources to learn how to use Git
+Pick whatever you're most comfortable with.
 *   [_Git & GitHub Tutorial for Beginners_, YouTube playlist by Net Ninja](https://youtube.com/playlist?list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR) (this is what I used when I learnt Git)
 *   [_Getting started with Git and GitHub_, article by GitHub](https://docs.github.com/en/github/getting-started-with-github)
 *   [_Git It?
 How to use Git and Github_ by Fireship on YT](https://www.youtube.com/watch?v=HkdAHXoRtos)
 *   [Official Git documentation](https://git-scm.com/docs/gittutorial)

 ### Important concepts you should look into
+Perhaps not initially, but try to get through all these concepts to using Git effectively.
 *   [GitHub](https://github.com/)/[GitLab](https://about.gitlab.com/) or other Git hosting services
 *   Git branching
     *   [Official Git documentation on branching](https://git-scm.com/book/en/Git-Branching-Branches-in-a-Nutshell)